tw-in-js/twind/docs/shim.md

 </html>
 ```

+All twind syntax features like [grouping](./grouping.md) are supported.
-See `example/shim.html` for a full example.
+See [example/shim.html](https://github.com/tw-in-js/twind/blob/main/example/shim.html) for a full example.

 To customize the default `tw` instance you can provide a `<script type="twind-shim">...</script>`
 within the document.
 The content must be valid JSON and all twind setup option are supported.